Industry News and Views

 For questions or more information, contact William Talbot at email@example.com.

 In order to reach customers as quickly as possible, GSA is putting together a list of vendor email addresses to allow quick communication.
-Names, company names, addresses, phone numbers, faxes, and email addresses for industry representatives are all needed.
+Names, company names, addresses, phone numbers, faxes, and email addresses for industry representatives are needed.
 Please help to keep the information up-to-date.

 When applicable, please forward an email with additions or corrections to Eileen Christy at firstname.lastname@example.org.